That-Dev-Girl-Sites/jhalabi.com/_posts/2018-07-10-waiting-game.md

   - pregnancy
 tags:
   - third trimester
+excerpt: I am 37 weeks today and the wait is killing me.
 ---

 I am 37 weeks today and the wait is killing me.
 I know she's coming out soon and I think my belly is starting to drop, but the kiddo has not made her move yet.
 It seems she's not even close.
 I mean, even my Braxton-Hicks contractions have toned themselves down.